Practice Free AZ-104 Exam Online Questions

 HOTSPOT

-You have an Azure subscription that contains a storage account named contoso?02 3.
-The Contoso 2023 storage account contains the resources shown in the following table.
+You have an Azure AD tenant that is linked to the subscriptions shown in the following table.

-You have a Microsoft Entra tenant that contains the users shown in the following table.
+You have the resource groups shown In the following table.

 For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.